Did you know that there were Facebook groups for bloggers filled with people who will share, like, and comment on your blog posts

 No matter how good we get at something, there’s someone out there even better at it or who approaches the subject from a different angle.
 It helps to be able to connect with them, ask them your blogging questions and consume the content they share.

 I keep a spreadsheet on all Facebook groups I have joined.
 I’m still a member of a great deal of them so there’s no way they will all pop up in my feed.

 My spreadsheet notes their promo day so that when I have new content to share, I can.
 I also make note of the groups that are good for advice and networking and make sure to visit these groups at least twice a week.

 I’d hate to miss out on the opportunity to learn from the discussion happening in these groups because they are stellar.
 Also, as someone who blogs about blogging, I like to see what issues other bloggers have so I can either address them or write about these issues on my post blog.

 I don’t participate in Follow for Follow threads.
 I actually leave groups that encourage this because there’s no point.

 I don’t want to follow people all willy-nilly.
 I’m only interested in following people with helpful or at least funny or pretty content and I only want people to follow me who are actually interested in the content I post.

 Follow for follow threads boost numbers but what about engagement?
 Engagement is so much more important.
 You’re more likely to get engagement from people who chose to follow on their own volition.

-I do participate in threads like follow 5 or 10.
+I do participate in threads like that ask you to follow 5 or 10 accounts.
 Those give me the option of picking and choosing who to follow and hopefully people who follow me will do so because they like my profile and content.